-Security Awareness Program
+Security Awareness Programs

-Public Safety Officers can be requested to present security related information to various groups on campus.
+Police/Public Safety Officers can be requested to present security related information to various groups on campus.
 In the past, members of security have spoken at faculty/staff meetings, professional development sessions, employee orientations, and classes.
-Topics may include college safety, security procedures, crime prevention strategies, safely dealing with persons in mental crisis, and gang awareness.
-The Public Safety Department has also invited members from outside agencies with specialized knowledge to give presentations on campus.
-To arrange a presentation contact the Public Safety Director at 336-506-4202.
+Topics may include college safety, security procedures, crime prevention strategies, and safely dealing with persons in mental crisis.
+The Police/Public Safety Department has also invited members from outside agencies with specialized knowledge to give presentations on campus.

+To arrange a presentation contact the Police Chief/Public Safety Director at 336-506-4202.